What is Working with People?

 How did we make the Keywords site?

 The project began by interviewing New School faculty members across the different schools of the university, talking with people about the way they do their own form of civic engagement.
 We asked them to choose two of the keywords we had identified as being under-defined, or under-used, and to define what these two words meant to them in the context of their own work.
-What you see here is a conversation between those sometimes-conflicting definitions of these complex words.
+The project’s collection of interviews continues to grow as we What you see here is a conversation between those sometimes-conflicting definitions of these complex words.